jia-wei-00/Web-App-Kiosk-Documentation/README.md

     *   **Network Tab (DevTools):** Observe the size and number of requests.
 Look for uncompressed assets, large images, and numerous HTTP requests.

-    *   **Simulate various network conditions:** Test on different mobile network speeds (2G, 3G, 4G, Wi-Fi) to understand how latency and bandwidth affect performance.
+    *   **Simulate various network conditions:** Test on different mobile network speeds to understand how latency and bandwidth affect performance.

 3.  **Real User Monitoring (RUM) Tools:**